Please see our policies by scrolling down.

 II. forfeits & no-shows

-If your team forfeits without minimum 48-hour notice (no-show), the team loses by no-show forfeit (7-0 loss and -2 league pts) and is subject to paying a $75 fine.
+If your team forfeits without a minimum of 48 hours notice (no-show), the team loses by no-show (7-0 loss and -2 league pts) and is subject to paying a $75 fine.

+Only players on a team roster are eligible to play.
 No guest players are allowed.
-Only players on the team roster are eligible to play.

 Violation of any of the above regulations will result in forfeiture of applicable games.

-No child should be unattended in our facilities.
+No child should be unattended in any facility.
 Young spectators must remain with a parent or guardian at all times.

 Please do not go, or allow players or spectators to go, into any area of a facility not futsal-related ... eg, stay out of classrooms, unrelated hallways and stairwells, etc. Remain in the gym, lobby or their immediate corridors.
-There is no ball playing in the hallways.
+There is no ball playing in the hallways of the school facilities.